TosbackCgusBridge-Bot/CGUs-versions/Samsclub/Privacy Policy.md

 Our goal is to provide clear, prominent, and easily accessible information about our privacy practices.
 This policy applies to Member information obtained by Sam's Club in connection with its operations, both in Clubs and online, in the United States and Puerto Rico.

-Sam's Club has a specific Notice of Privacy Practices for its personal information practices relating to our Health and Wellness operations in our retail stores.
+Sam's Club has a specific Notice of Privacy Practices for its personal information practices relating to our Health and Wellness operations in our retail clubs.
 This Notice is available at each Pharmacy and Optical Center.

 Information We Collect